 We’re past the halfway point of the Premier League 2020-21 season, and at this point you are who the table says you are — whether that be title contenders, top-four contenders (or pretenders) or odds-on favorites for relegation.

 [ MORE: Premier League stats ]

-Plenty of the big boys struggled early in the season, while Liverpool and Tottenham raced out ahead of the pack, but it’s now Manchester United who lead the Premier League title race ahead of Sunday’s showdown with second-place Liverpool (Watch live, 11:30 am ET, on Peacock Premium).
+Plenty of the big boys struggled early in the season, while Liverpool and Tottenham raced out ahead of the pack, but it’s now Manchester City miles ahead of Manchester United and Leicester City in the Premier League title race.

 [ MORE: How to watch PL in the USA ]